Khiamniungan people: Traditional attire

-This Shawl, which is quite similar to Nütsah, is locally called Shiehtsapnie.
+This shawl, which is quite similar to Nütsah, is locally called Shiehtsapnie.
 The only difference is that it has cowrie shells in the form of a circle and a human figure.

 Traditional Instruments

 The ethnic musical instruments include drums made of gourds and bamboo flutes.

 Language

-Most of the Khiamniungans in India are acquainted with Patsho Khiamniungan(//pɑ³³.tsʰɒ⁵⁵ kʰiɑm³³.ɲu⁵⁵.ŋn⁵⁵//) which is also one of the main languages within their geographical region.
+Most of the Khiamniungans in India are acquainted with Patsho Khiamniungan (//pɑ³³.tsʰɒ⁵⁵ kʰiɑm³³.ɲu⁵⁵.ŋn⁵⁵//), which is also one of the main languages in their geographical region.

 Khaozaosey-Hok-Ah

-The Khaozaosey-Hok-Ah or Khautsauhsie festival is Celebrated annually in the third week of January, the word khaozao meaning 'Bamboo cup with a straw pipe" and sey meaning "brew of local wine" and hok means "legs", and ah means "to rest".
+The Khaozaosey-Hok-Ah or Khautsauhsie festival is celebrated annually in the third week of January.
+The word khaozao means "bamboo cup with a straw pipe", sey means "brew of local wine", hok means "legs", and ah means "to rest".

-The festival is about rest and celebration with a local brew, and signifies restoration of peace between villagers.
+The festival is about rest and celebration with a local brew and signifies restoration of peace between villagers.

 Miu Sumai

-Miu is observed on 5 May every year, the festival is celebrated by the entire community with enthusiasm.
+Miu is observed on 5 May every year.
+The festival is celebrated by the entire community with enthusiasm.